CHAPTER 2: "Whiskey & Cider"

 He smirked.
 “Apparently."

+The waiter arrived then, cutting off whatever vanity-fueled explanation I expected.
 He ordered a whiskey, neat.
 I stuck to cider.
-The café’s playlist switched to The Kooks.
-We sat in silence, his knee bouncing a frantic rhythm under the table.
+As he left, the café’s playlist switched to The Kooks.
+We sat in silence for a moment, the initial bravado settling into something quieter.
+His knee bounced a frantic rhythm under the table.

 "Relax," I said.
 "I don’t bite."